AGPT registrar training handbook

 Reporting an incident or event

-It is your responsibility to report incidents and events as soon as possible.
+It's your responsibility to report incidents and events as soon as possible.
 The privacy of your report will be protected and will only be accessible to RACGP staff who require access.
-As a registrar, if you are involved in any type of critical incident or adverse event, you must follow the guidelines linked above, and report the event.
+As a registrar, if you're involved in any type of adverse event, you must follow the reporting requirements, and report the event.

-For further information about reporting a critical incident or adverse event, speak to your training coordinator or ME, or contact the RACGP at criticalincidents@racgp.org.au
+For further information about reporting an adverse event, speak to your TC and/or ME, or contact the RACGP at adverseevents@racgp.org.au

 Advertising